hippolascage/hippolascage.github.io/_posts/2019-01-24-a-valuable-lesson-in-values-driven-conversations.md

 Here's an example of an *idea*:

 `ME:` Have you considered stocking your office kitchens with ceramic cups and mugs.
-Everone says they're better than paper cups!
+Everyone says they're better than paper cups!

 `CUSTOMER:` Sure, I'll think about it.